 A hiring manager reads many resumes for a specific job.
 You need to write a resume that will make you stand out.
 Passive language is one of the most common resume mistakes.
 Phrases like “I was responsible for” do not tell recruiters anything about how you did the job.
 Instead, use action verbs like “oversaw” or “achieved.”

 While hiring managers are certainly interested in your skills, they will be even more impressed with your contributions and how your creativity and innovation can benefit their organization.
 Where possible in the sections featured on your resume, include any pertinent numbers that help quantify your success for that particular achievement (e.g., “Created new customer service response system that increased customer satisfaction by 20%”).
 These numbers and facts will impress the hiring manager and give them a good look at the highlights of your career.
 List your most impressive and important achievements first.

 7. Create a robust skills section

-Recruiters are often just as interested in your skills and qualifications as they are in the jobs you’ve held, so even if you choose a chronological format, you should create a robust skills section.
-Mention all of your relevant hard and soft skills and be sure to note any certifications, awards or notable achievements.
+Recruiters are often just as interested in your resume skills and qualifications as in the jobs you’ve held, so even if you choose a chronological format, you should create a robust skills section.
+Mention all of your relevant hard skills and soft skills, and note any certifications, awards or notable achievements.